shelllbw/jsstl-examples/README.md

 Or by downloading the [zip archive](https://github.com/Quanticol/jsstl-examples/archive/master.zip).

-Inside the dowloaded floder you will find two directorie:
+Inside the dowloaded floder you will find two directories:
 - 'pattern': with the code that can be used for studying Turing patters;
 - 'bss': with the code for analysing a Bike Sharing System.

+Below detailed instructions to build and run these experiments are provided.

 ## Studying Turing patters with jSSTL.